Umar-Farooq-5757/Windows11-in-react/README.md

+# Important Disclaimer

+---

+***This project is not in anyway affiliated with Microsoft and should not be confused with Microsoft’s Operating System or Products.
+This is also not Windows 365 cloud PC.***

+---

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.